Menu

 • Develop a strategy to address identified gaps using resources provided as references within the program

-• Utilize enhanced knowledge in clinical practice
+• Utilize enhanced knowledge in clinical practice to enhance patient safety and prevent harm

 This activity is intended for anesthesiologists, anesthesia residents, and members of the anesthesia care team.